maxron84/Terminal-Chat-Program/docs/CONTRIBUTING.md

-# Contributing to Vibe Cozy Chat
+# Contributing to Terminal Chat

 Thank you for your interest in contributing!
 This project was initially 100% AI-generated using Claude Sonnet 4.5, but we welcome human contributions to make it even better.